-Phu Chi Fa is one of the those places that should be world famous, yet because it’s quite tricky to access and there’s quite little information online, it remains popular mainly only to Thais, not so much to foreigners, I’m hoping I can encourage a few of you guys to make the effort and be blown away!
+Phu Chi Fa is one of the those places that should be world-famous, yet because it’s quite tricky to access and there’s only a little information online, it remains popular mainly only to Thais, not so much to foreigners, I’m hoping I can encourage a few of you guys to make the effort and be blown away!

 I had been in Chiang Rai for 2 days seeing the sights, and I had organised a driver and a car for 1500THB ($42) to pick my girlfriend and I up from our gorgeous (cheap! $90!) boutique hotel ( check it out, amazing – La Patta) in time to see the sunrise at Phu Chi Fa.
-And that meant a horribly early star.
+And that meant a horribly early start.

 So our driver picked us up around 3.45am and we set off for the 2.5 hour journey, I had a quick nap and the light began to appear around 5.30am.
 I was pretty stressed we would miss the sunrise but our driver was confident so I shut my mouth and soaked up the views and as we winded through the mountains at the Thai/Laos border.

 The views here too are wonderful, blankets of clouds everywhere and another 20 minutes or so here and it’s time to head back to the carpark.